Azure/acr/docs/tasks/agentpool/README.md

 * You have more machine choices.
 Current preview release provides 3 tiers, S1 (2 cpu, 3G mem), S2 (4 cpu, 8G mem), and S4 (8 cpu, 16G mem).
 * You can create multiple agent pools to serve different types of workloads.

 AgentPool feature is currently previewed in WestUS2, SouthCentralUS, EastUS2 and EastUS.
-Please contact acrsup@microsoft.com if you want to try the feature.
+Please contact acrsup@microsoft.com to enable for your subscription.

 ## Prerequisites